metosin/lein-simulflow/README.md

   - Start: cljs + cljx queued, cljx writes .cljs which queues cljs again... event though cljs is already queued -> cljs runs too many times.
 - [ ] Everything is slow.
 Cljs is not using incremental compiling etc. Plugin auto tasks have some state...
 Do something...
-- [ ] Wrap output from tasks to provide pretty output where you see from which plugin the each output message is
-  - [ ] Filtering

 ## NOTES